-

 Some immigration judges (IJs) have started to require asylum applicants to pay the fee despite there being no mechanism to pay.
 In at least one instance, an IJ rejected an applicant's asylum application and ordered the applicant removed for non-payment.

 ASAP seeks a stay under the Administrative Procedure Act (APA) and a temporary restraining order or preliminary injunction that "(1) forbids USCIS and EOIR from imposing the annual asylum fee retroactively; and (2) orders both agencies to reinstate the applications of any ASAP members whose applications have been rejected for nonpayment."
 In the alternative, ASAP asks the Court to prevent EOIR from taking adverse action against asylum applicants until EOIR "has provided a functioning mechanism to collect the fee and a reasonable opportunity for applicants to pay."
 ASAP v.
-USCIS, 1:25-cv-03299 (D. Md).
+USCIS, No. 1:25-cv-03299 (D. Md).

 **Link to case here.
 See litigation note above**